Musicians

 Isaac Beu is a clarinetist and educator currently based in Portland, Oregon.
 He currently holds the position of 2nd and Eb Clarinet with the Eugene Symphony Orchestra, where he has also performed as Principal and Bass Clarinet.
 Isaac has also been a guest musician with the Oregon Symphony, Oregon Ballet Theatre, Oregon Music Festival, and the Milwaukee Symphony Orchestra.
 He is also an avid chamber musician, having performed with esteemed artists such as Andres Diaz and Carol Leone, and has also been a member of the Leonard Sorkin Institute of Chamber Music and the Linfield University Collaborative Ensemble.
 Isaac considers teaching to be one of his great passions in life, and he serves as Adjunct Professor of Clarinet at Linfield University and Artist Associate of Clarinet at Willamette University.
 A native of Austin, Texas, Isaac began his clarinet studies with Dr. Vanguel Tangarov, Dr. Nicholas Councilor, and Alan Olson.
 He completed his Bachelor of Arts in Music at Southern Methodist University’s Meadows School of the Arts, where he studied with Paul Garner, and his Graduate Certificate in Chamber Music Performance at the University of Wisconsin - Milwaukee’s Peck School of the Arts, where he studied with Todd Levy.
 Additionally, he has participated in festivals such as the Orchestra Academy of the Americas, Miami Classical Music Festival, and the Hot Springs Music Festival.
 Isaac is endorsed by Conn-Selmer and Silverstein Works, and plays exclusively on Selmer-Paris Recital and Privilege clarinets, and Silverstein ligatures.
 Outside of the classical music world, Isaac is a passionate SMU Mustang Football fan, a hobbyist weightlifter, and an avid concertgoer and world traveler with his partner, Chloe.

-Bryce Caster, violin and viola
+Bryce Caster, violin

 Jason Duckles, cello